DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 **It is essential that you complete this lab and have a tutor mark it off during the lab**.

-## GitLab Upstream Pulls for Assignement Two
+## GitLab Upstream Pulls for Assignment Two

 The process for upstream pulls for your group project is very similar to the process for your own (non-shared) repos.
 The only difference is that